By Rosalind Sedacca, CCT

 * * *

-Rosalind Sedacca, CCT is a relationship seminar facilitator and author of How Do I Tell the Kids … about the Divorce?
-A Create-a-Storybook Guide to Preparing Your Children — with Love!
-For free articles, her blog, coaching services, valuable resources on child-centered divorce or to subscribe to her free ezine, go to: www.childcentereddivorce.com.
+Rosalind Sedacca, CCT is a relationship seminar facilitator and author of the new ebook, How Do I Tell the Kids … about the Divorce?
+A Create-a-Storybook Guide to Preparing Your Children — with Love.
+For her free articles, blog, valuable resources on child-centered divorce or to subscribe to her free ezine, go to: www.childcentereddivorce.com.